Authentic Bibimbap Under 1 Hour

 Bibimbap Sauce

-While vegetables and meat are important component, the red bibimbap sauce is essential for creating the dish’s signature flavor.
-Here’s an easy recipe to make your own sauce:
+While meat and vegetables are important components, the red bibimbap sauce is essential for creating the dish’s signature flavor.
+If you have basic Korean condiments, making the sauce is very simple and easy.

 How to make bibimbap